JuliaLang/julia/doc/src/manual/metaprogramming.md

 data.

 !!! warning
-    Metaprogramming is a powerfull tool, but introduces complexity that makes it more difficult to understand source code.
-It should typically be used only when other approaches scuch as [higher order functions](@ref man-anonymous-functions) cannot be applied.
+    Metaprogramming is a powerful tool, but introduces complexity that makes it more difficult to understand code.
+It should typically be used only when other approaches such as [higher order functions](@ref man-anonymous-functions) cannot be applied.

     `eval`, `Meta.parse`, and defining new macros should be typically used as a last resort.
-It is almost never a good idea to convert a string into julia code.
+It is generally not a good idea to convert an arbitrary string into julia code.

 ## Program representation